-6.4 Preliminary durability analysis
+8.4 Preliminary durability analysis

-In general, galvanised corrugated metal culverts have a design life substantially less than TMRs 100 year target design life for new structures.
+In general, galvanised corrugated metal culverts have a design life substantially less than the department's 100 year target design life for new structures.
 While some of Queensland's culverts have performed well, others have deteriorated in periods as short as 10 years.

 The rehabilitation of a culvert is a substantial investment.
-Thus it is important to rehabilitate in a manner that achieves a 100-year design life (refer Section 4.4).
+Thus it is important to rehabilitate in a manner that achieves a 100 year design life.